silviyahristova/solar-system-quiz/README.md

 **Icons**

 The icons that will be used are from [Font Awesome](https://fontawesome.com/) website.
 Having icons as the social media links immediately allows the user to easily identify which social media platform is which.
 Icons for the website are carefully chosen to be semantic relevance to represent concepts.
 They help users quickly understand and navigate throughout the website.
 The icons on the footer are all easily appealing on the eye for the user.

+**Sound**

+The sounds in the quiz are from [FreeSound](https://freesound.org/) website.
+They are used to enhance engagement and interactivity.
+Sound effects provide immediate feedback for correct and incorrect answers, making the experience more dynamic and enjoyable.
+Additionally, audio helps to guide users through the quiz and improve memory by reinforcing actions with auditory feedback.
+To ensure accessibility and user comfort, there is an options to mute or not the sound, ensuring the quiz is inclusive and customizable for everyone.
+A 15-second timer sound is included to add a sense of urgency and challenge to the quiz.
+It encourages quick thinking and decision-making, which makes the experience more engaging and dynamic.
+The timer also helps prevent overthinking or relying on external resources, ensuring that the answers are based on the participant's immediate knowledge.

 [Back to top](#table-of-content)